Manjapai: Plot

-The film starts with Tamil (Vimal) who is raised single-handedly by his grandfather, Venkatasamy (Rajkiran) in a village, as his parents had committed suicide after eloping and giving birth to him.
+The film starts with Tamil who is raised single-handedly by his grandfather, Venkatasamy in a village, as his parents had committed suicide after eloping and giving birth to him.
 25 years later the boy is working in a Chennai-based IT company, staying in a modern upmarket apartment.
-Tamil meets Karthika (Lakshmi Menon), a medical student using tricks to get to the front of the traffic signal.
+Tamil meets Karthika, a medical student using tricks to get to the front of the traffic signal.
 They fall in love at first sight, and end up being so engrossed in each other that they don't realise that the signal had gone green.
 The way Karthika tricks the police officer and gets away with it endears Tamil to Karthika.
 He follows her and in no time she reciprocates.

 Meanwhile, at work, Tamil is selected to go to US for a three-month project and he brings Venkatasamy to the city so that they can spend time together before he leaves for US.
 Venkatasamy, coming from a rustic background, is unfamiliar with the urban lifestyle of people in a modern city.

 He bathes and washes his clothes at a fountain, causing much embarrassment to Tamil which he does not share with Venkatasamy.
-He causes further hardship by disturbing Tamil during his date with Karthika, causing a breakup between them.
+He causes further hardship by disturbing Tamil during his date with Karthika, causing a break-up between them.
 Venkatasamy infuriates Tamil further by slapping Karthika's father, an Inspector of Police, for allowing his daughter to wear short clothes in public.
 Tamil pleads with Karthika and finally she forgives him.

 Tamil spends several nights working on a project on his laptop.
 Venkatasamy assumes the laptop to be a sandwich grill and without knowing how to use it, puts it on the stove causing the laptop to explode into pieces, destroying the project work.
 Tamil is sacked from his job as a result but hides his anger from Venkatasamy.